howtographql/howtographql/content/backend/typescript-apollo/0-introduction.md

 In this tutorial, you'll learn how to build an _idiomatic_ GraphQL server entirely from scratch.
 You are going to use the following technologies:

-- [TypeScript](https://www.typescriptlang.org/): Strongly typed superset of Javascript that can be transpiled back to Javascript.
-Typescript has enjoyed significant adoption and love in the developer community for the type-safety and improved developer experience it provides.
+- [TypeScript](https://www.typescriptlang.org/): Strongly typed superset of JavaScript that can be transpiled back to JavaScript.
+TypeScript has enjoyed significant adoption and love in the developer community for the type-safety and improved developer experience it provides.
 - [Apollo Server](https://github.com/apollographql/apollo-server/tree/main/packages/apollo-server): Fully-featured GraphQL Server with focus on easy setup, performance and great developer experience.
 - [Nexus](https://github.com/graphql-nexus/nexus): A library for creating robust, type-safe GraphQL schemas using JavaScript/TypeScript.
 - [Prisma](https://www.prisma.io/): Next-generation Node.js and TypeScript ORM.
 You can use Prisma Client to access your database inside of